AlexUlrich/TheJargonFile/README.md

 ## Exhibit A: Racism
 ### Scientific Racism
-"It only took a few minutes of this for me to identify specific sensory stimuli that were triggering my feelings of revulsion.
+>It only took a few minutes of this for me to identify specific sensory stimuli that were triggering my feelings of revulsion.
 I’m not going to describe the specific stimuli in detail because I really don’t want anybody to be able to figure out which minority is X. But I can identify three specific triggers.

-One was: their skin color looks fecal.
+>One was: their skin color looks fecal.
 The other was: their bone structure doesn’t look human.
 And they’re just off-reference enough to be much more creepy than if they looked less like people, like bad CGI or shambling undead in a B movie.
-When I paid close enough attention, these were the three basic data under the revulsion; my hindbrain thought it was surrounded by alien shit zombies."[0]
+When I paid close enough attention, these were the three basic data under the revulsion; my hindbrain thought it was surrounded by alien shit zombies.
+[0]

 -- Eric S. Raymond, 7/2013

 ### General Racism
-"Now the uncomfortable part: by any objective measure, blacks as a group are a problem of a kind minority X is not.
+>Now the uncomfortable part: by any objective measure, blacks as a group are a problem of a kind minority X is not.
 Lower mean IQ, more crime and violence, more welfare dependency, lots of whining for privileges, etcetera etcetera.
-And I have had the experience of feeling like I was in physical danger when isolated with a group of black people (just once, on a night train in New Jersey, but that once was more than enough)."
+And I have had the experience of feeling like I was in physical danger when isolated with a group of black people (just once, on a night train in New Jersey, but that once was more than enough).
 [0]

 -- Eric S. Raymond, 7/2013